 1. Researchers from local and foreign Institutions are eligible to submit applications for grants (Hereafter the “Application”).
 The person submitting the Application must be in charge of the scientific execution of the research.

-2. The applicant must be a researcher/faculty member of an Institution, or be a Postdoctoral student.
+2. The applicants can be PhD studentships, postdoctoral fellows, or established researchers.
 The Institution to which the Researcher is affiliated must sign a contract with the Association as a precondition for receiving the Grant.

 3. The Researcher will specify the research group which will conduct the research, no other third party will be allowed to conduct the research.
 The Researcher will be directly in charge of conducting the research.
 The Association must be immediately informed in case the Researcher, or any other member of the research group, leaves the research and/or the Institution (for any reason, including, without limitation, a sabbatical or an unpaid leave of absence, a dismissal, a resignation or a suspension).